pydoit/doit/doc/cmd_run.rst

 Most of the time you just want to execute your tasks that's what *run* does.
 Since it is by far the most common operation it is also the default, so if you don't specify any sub-command to *doit* it will *run*.
 So ``$ doit`` and ``$ doit run`` are the same thing.

+The basics of task selection were introduced in :ref:`Task Selection <task-selection>`.

 dodo file
 ----------